Marcelo Claure

+Raul Marcelo Claure Bedoya is a Bolivian-American technology entrepreneur, businessman, and investor.
+He is Co-chairman and Partner at Brightstar Capital Partners, founder and CEO of Claure Group, the Executive Chairman of Bicycle Capital, and Group Vice Chairman for Shein.

+Claure founded the wireless services company Brightstar in 1997, which ranked as the largest Hispanic-owned business in the United States for six years.
+Claure sold the company to join Sprint in 2014, serving as Sprint's President and CEO from 2014 until 2018, and as executive chairman from 2018 until 2020.
+Credited with having "led a turnaround" at Sprint, he oversaw the company's planned merger with T-Mobile USA.
+He currently sits on the board of the combined company.

-Raul Marcelo Claure Bedoya is a Bolivian technology entrepreneur, businessman, and investor.
-Until early 2022 he was the chief executive officer (CEO) of SoftBank Group International and chief operating officer (COO) of SoftBank Group Corporation.
+From 2020 until early 2022 he was the chief executive officer (CEO) of SoftBank Group International and chief operating officer (COO) of SoftBank Group Corporation.
 He oversaw SoftBank's operations and strategy along with CEO Masayoshi Son.
 As COO of SoftBank Group, a technology investment company, Claure oversaw portfolio companies such as Boston Dynamics, Arm Holdings, Fortress, SB Energy, and WeWork.
 Claure was a SoftBank Group Investment Committee member.
 He also headed the $5 billion SoftBank Latin America Fund and SB Opportunity Fund, a $100 million fund dedicated to investing in entrepreneurs of color.
-He was previously the executive chairman of WeWork.
+He was the executive chairman of WeWork and was on the boards of Arm and Fortress.

-Claure previously served as Sprint's President and CEO from 2014 until 2018, and as executive chairman from 2018 until 2020.
-Credited with having "led a turnaround" at Sprint, he oversaw the company's planned merger with T-Mobile USA.
-He currently sits on the board of the combined company.
-Prior to joining Sprint, Claure founded the wireless services company Brightstar in 1997, which ranked as the largest Hispanic-owned business in the United States for six years.
-Claure sold the company to Sprint in 2014.
+While continuing as CEO of Claure Group, in June 2023 he launched Bicycle Capital, a Latin America-focused venture capital fund targeting $500 million.
+In February 2023, he was appointed chair of the Latin American operations of Shein, a fashion firm.
+Claure was appointed Shein's Group Vice Chairman in October 2023.

-He served on the board of directors of Arm.
-Claure is owner of the soccer team Club Bolivar; chairman and co-owner of Girona FC since August 2020.
+Claure is owner of the football team Club Bolivar; chairman and co-owner of Girona FC since August 2020.
 Claure is also involved in philanthropy.
 In his role at Brightstar, he helped launch One Laptop Per Child and as CEO of Sprint, he created the 1Million Project Foundation.
 Both initiatives provide computer access to students.

-As of August 2022, his net worth is estimated at US$2.0bn according to Bloomberg, making him Bolivia’s wealthiest person.
+As of August 2022, his net worth was estimated at US$2 billion by Bloomberg, making him Bolivia’s wealthiest person.

 Early life and education

-Raúl Marcelo Claure was born in Guatemala on 9 December 1970 to Bolivian parents.
-At the time of his birth, Claure's father worked as a geologist for the United Nations.
-When he was two years old his family moved to Morocco, then to the Dominican Republic before moving to La Paz, Bolivia, where Claure spent most of his childhood.
+Raúl Marcelo Claure was born in La Paz City, Bolivia on 9 December 1970.
+In his early life, due to his father's career as a geologist for the United Nations diplomatic service, he lived in Morocco and the Dominican Republic, before moving to La Paz, where Claure spent most of his childhood.
 He attended the Instituto Domingo Savio school and later transferred to the American Cooperative School in La Paz, graduating in 1989.
 Later that year, he left La Paz to attend what was then the University of Lowell, in Lowell, Massachusetts.
-He subsequently transferred to Bentley College in Waltham, Massachusetts, graduating in 1993 with a Bachelor of Science in Economics and Finance.
-He has an Honorary Doctorate of Commercial Sciences from Bentley University.
+He subsequently transferred to Bentley College in Waltham, Massachusetts, graduating in 1993 with a Bachelor of Science in economics and finance.
+He received honorary doctorates from Bentley University, and from Babson College in May 2022, and is a fellow of Harvard Business School.